Huyen196/UK-Tourism/README.md

 ![image](https://github.com/user-attachments/assets/ebfbf9e2-599d-4924-bd80-5c0f30ccc045)

-Nhìn chung,lí do để đi du lịch của oversea residents và UK residents khá giống nhau.
-3 lí do chính của cả 2 là: holiday (38.42%), visit relative and friends (VFR) (35.31%) and bussiness (15.87%).

-Với gần 26,000 lượt lựa chọn, VFR là lí do được lựa chọn nhiều nhất của oversea residents, kế đến là holiday ( khoảng 24,000) và cuối cùng là bussiness ( khoảng 13,700).
-Còn với UK residents thì holiday mới là lí do họ du lịch nhiều nhất (khoảng 33,600), tiếp đến là VFR với 27,000 và business là hơn 100,000.
-Bên cạnh đó cũng có những lí do khác tương tự ở cả 2 bên như: miscellaneous and study.
-Riêng đối với oversea thì UK cũng là nơi để họ có thể đổi chuyến bay (transit).
+In general, the reasons for travel for both overseas residents and UK residents are quite similar.
+The three main reasons for both are: holiday (38.42%), visiting relatives and friends (VFR) (35.31%), and business (15.87%).

+With nearly 26,000 selections, VFR is the most chosen reason for travel by overseas residents, followed by holiday (around 24,000), and finally business (around 13,700).
+For UK residents, holiday is the primary reason for their travels (around 33,600), followed by VFR with 27,000, and business with over 100,000.
+Additionally, there are other similar reasons for travel on both sides such as miscellaneous and study.
+Particularly for overseas residents, the UK serves as a transit point for flight connections.

 ![image](https://github.com/user-attachments/assets/b337e7e7-cff5-41dc-a920-2b04344ef562)

-Nhìn vào 2 bảng dữ liệu trên, ta có thể thấy rõ ràng hơn sự thay đổi của số đêm cũng như số tiền họ tiêu cho chuyến đi của mình qua 2 lí do được lựa chọn nhiều nhất trong 2 năm 2018 và 2023. Đối với inbound, nhìn chung, trong vòng 5 năm, mọi yếu tố đều có xu hướng giảm.
-Số đêm trung bình cho 1 chuyến đi holiday giảm nhẹ, kéo theo AVG spend per night và AVG spend per visit cũng giảm theo. Đối với VFR, AVG night per visit và AVG spend per visit cũng có xu hướng giảm nhưng số tiền trung bình chi ra cho 1 đêm lại tăng lên (from 76.93 to 88.57).
-Mặc số lượng người đến UK để thăm người thân nhiều hơn là mục đích du lịch, nhưng the AVG spend per visit của holiday cao hơn so với VFR và của any purpose.

-Trái ngược với inbound, những chỉ số của outbound lại có xu hương tăng lên.
-Mặc dù AVG night per visit của VFR cao hơn nhiều so với holiday, nhưng số tiền trung bình của UK residents chi cho mỗi đêm du lịch cao gấp 1,8 lần so với VFR.
-Theo đó, AVG spend per visit của holiday tăng 1.3 lần trong 5 năm và gấp 1.6 lần so với VFR ở năm 2023.
-Tương tự như inbound, mặc dù số đêm trung bình của holiday là thấp nhất, nhưng số tiền trung bình của UK residents cao hơn tất cả các lí do khác.
-Nó cao gấp 1,6 lần so với VFR và gần 1,2 lần so với any purpose trong năm 2023.

-Country:
+Looking at the two tables above, we can better observe the changes in the number of nights and the amount spent for their trips through the two most chosen reasons in the years 2018 and 2023.
+For inbound trips, overall, over the 5-year period, all factors show a decreasing trend.
+The average nights for a holiday trip slightly decreased, leading to a decrease in AVG spend per night and AVG spend per visit.
+Regarding VFR trips, AVG night per visit and AVG spend per visit also show a decreasing trend, but the average amount spent per night increased (from 76.93 to 88.57).
+Despite more people coming to the UK to visit relatives than for tourism purposes, the AVG spend per visit for holiday is higher than for VFR and for any purpose.

+In contrast to inbound trips, the indicators for outbound trips show an increasing trend.
+Although the AVG night per visit for VFR is significantly higher than for holiday, the average amount spent per night by UK residents for each trip is 1.8 times higher than for VFR.
+Consequently, the AVG spend per visit for holiday increased by 1.3 times over 5 years and was 1.6 times higher than for VFR in 2023.
+Similarly to inbound trips, although the average number of nights for a holiday trip is the lowest, the average amount spent by UK residents is higher than for all other reasons.
+It is 1.6 times higher than for VFR and nearly 1.2 times higher than for any purpose in 2023.

 ![image](https://github.com/user-attachments/assets/4175225e-0143-40aa-a438-ae972e065585)